-- 20.4.1 Plans for personnel and materials hoists must be indicated on your CMP. - (a) We do not support hoists being located in public space. - (b) Where site constraints require a hoist to be located in the road, you must explain the reasoning for this proposal and demonstrate to us that you have exhausted all other options to meet your requirement.
-In these circumstances, we may allow hoists to be installed in the road provided: - (i) they are located within a secured area, do not obstruct existing traffic flows or inconvenience road users, and are isolated from public access and protected from vehicle impact; or - (ii) they are located on the deck of a special-duty gantry (see 18.4 Structural design requirements for detailed requirements). - (c) Hoists must not be located where any load will be lifted above them (for example, loads being lifted into or across a site by tower cranes or mobile cranes), or beneath the machine deck of a tower crane. - (d) Hoists should be located to minimise the impact of noise on adjacent property (for example, hoist operating noise that would affect apartments directly across a laneway from a proposed position).
+- 20.4.1 Plans for personnel and materials hoists must be indicated in your CMP. - (a) We do not support hoists being located in public space. - (b) Where site constraints require a hoist to be located in the road, you must explain the reasoning for this proposal and demonstrate to us that you have exhausted all other options to meet your requirement.
+In these circumstances, we may consider approving a hoist being installed in the road provided: - (i) it is located within a secured area, do not obstruct existing traffic flows or inconvenience road users, and is isolated from public access and protected from vehicle impact; or - (ii) it is located on the deck of a specialduty gantry (see 18.4 Structural design requirements for detailed requirements). - (c) Hoists must not be located where any load will be lifted above them (for example, loads being lifted into or across a site by tower cranes or mobile cranes), or beneath the machine deck of a tower crane. - (d) Hoists should be located to minimise the impact of noise on adjacent property (for example, hoist operating noise that would affect apartments directly across a laneway from a proposed location).